Derived Moduli Spaces of Nonlinear PDEs: Singular Propagations: Introduction

 \section{Introduction}

-This is the first in a series of papers devoted to studying various aspects of the theory of non-linear \PDEs within the framework of derived algebraic and analytic geometry.
-Here our attention is on formalizing global Cauchy problems and propagation statements for non-linear systems.
-Our second paper studies the homotopical analog of the bi-complex for \PDEs (derived tricomplex), using results obtained in Subsect. \ref{sssec: Cotangent and Tangent D-Complex of a DNLPDE}.
-Our third article studies non-linear index theory (see Subsect. \ref{ssec: Final Remarks}).
+This is the first in a series of papers devoted to studying various aspects of the theory of non-linear partial differential equations (NPDEs) within the framework of derived algebraic and analytic geometry.
+Here our attention is on developing a formalism that can be used to study singularities arising due to non-linear phenomenon.
+We study the general question of having well-posed \emph{global non-linear} Cauchy problem and various aspects related to their characteristic Cauchy data.